Surface treatment often takes place as part of pre-treatment, treatment, or final treatment of a product or material.

 - Low vibration.
-Tested and approved for use over a normal workday.
+Tested and approved for use over a typical workday.
 7.5 hours

-When you use the cold working tools, the only requirement is standard PPE.
+When you use cold working tools, the only requirement is standard PPE.

-Grinding and cutting tools from Safety Tools Allmet is very efficient and competitive for use outside of dangerous areas.
+Grinding and cutting tools from Safety Tools Allmet are efficient and competitive for use outside dangerous areas.
 In addition to the great HSE benefits the tools provide.